‘The Walking Dead’ Season 7: Greg Nicotero Teases ‘Amazing’ Finale

 The Walking Dead Season 7 returns to AMC tonight, Feb.
 12, at 9 p.m.

-[Featured Image via AMC]
+[Featured Image by AMC]